iris-hep/func_adl/docs/xAOD/getting_setup.md

 ```

-Now that we have a datatype setup to make it easier to define samples, we can create a list of samples that we will use in our analysis:
+Now that a datatype is setup to make it easier to define samples a list of samples that is used in the analysis can be created:

 ```python